start at the top

-Regular visits by our support staff are an intrinsic part of our mentoring program, as well as regular franchisee meets.
+Regular visits by support staff are an intrinsic part of our mentoring program, as well as regular franchisee meets.

 Funding is earmarked for opening promotions and marketing during the first twelve weeks of operations within the franchisee's territory.
-This is designed for maximum exposure within the territory.

 Provision of call-free telephone consultation with experienced support staff and membership of the relevant employer organisation by Simply Helping, allows for easy and prompt access to advice surrounding staff, industrial relations and access to professional development and training.

 Simply Helping uses a proprietary software system called Mind Your Own Business (MYOB).
 It is simple, user friendly and flexible.